ThomasBG93/ECE759Project/README.md

     *  output: multiple matricies to the same file movingMatrix.txt
     *  **BE VERY CAREFUL ON SIZE OF MATRIX AND AMOUNT OF MOVEMENT, THIS CODE IS NOT OPTIMIZED FOR MEMORY!**
 * input_file.c
-    * ./gen_file SIZE
+    * ./gen_file SIZE numCreatures
-    *   input: dimension of one side of the board
+    *   input: dimension of one side of the board and number of creatures
     *   output: characteristics of all creatures written to same file